tpascarella/sr50/docs/investing/cryptocurrency.md

 - Uniformity
 >Every $20 is the exact same as every other $20 bill.
 All cows are different from each other.
 - Scarcity
 >If supply increases and demand stays the same, value decreases.
-This is why fiat currencies have always trended towards zero, the cost of printing more is essentially zero.
+(This is why the value of fiat currencies have always trended towards zero, the cost of creating more is essentially zero.)
 - Acceptability
 >People need to be willing to take it in a trade.